redis/redis-doc/topics/indexes.md

 A first example: completion
 ---

-An interesting application of indexing is completion, similar to what happens in a search engine when you start to type your search query: it will anticipate what you are likely typing, providing common queries that start with the same characters.
+An interesting application of indexing is completion.
+Completion is what happens when you start typing your query into a search engine: the user interface will anticipate what you are likely typing, providing common queries that start with the same characters.

 A naive approach to completion is to just add every single query we get from the user into the index.
-For example if the user search `banana` we'll just do:
+For example if the user searches `banana` we'll just do:

     ZADD myindex 0 banana

 And so forth for each search query ever encountered.
-Then when we want to complete the user query, we do a very simple query using `ZRANGEBYLEX`, like the following.
-Imagine the user is typing "bit", and we want to complete the query.
-We send a command like that:
+Then when we want to complete the user input, we execute a range query using `ZRANGEBYLEX`.
+Imagine the user is typing "bit" inside the search form, and we want to offer possible search keywords starting for "bit".
+We send Redis a command like that:

     ZRANGEBYLEX myindex "[bit" "[bit\xff"

 Basically we create a range using the string the user is typing right now as start, and the same sting plus a trailing byte set to 255, which is `\xff` in the example, as the end of the range.
-In this way we get all the strings that start for the string the user is typing.
+This way we get all the strings that start for the string the user is typing.

 Note that we don't want too many items returned, so we may use the **LIMIT** option in order to reduce the number of results.

 Adding frequency into the mix
 ---

-The above approach is a bit naive, because all the user queries are the same in this way.
-In a real system we want to complete strings accordingly to their
+The above approach is a bit naive, because all the user searches are the same in this way.
+In a real system we want to complete strings according to their
-frequency: very popular queries will be proposed with an higher probability compared to query strings searched very rarely.
+frequency: very popular searches will be proposed with an higher probability compared to search strings typed very rarely.

-In order to implement something which depends on the frequency, and at the same time automatically adapts to future inputs and purges query strings that are no longer popular, we can use a very simple *streaming algorithm*.
+In order to implement something which depends on the frequency, and at the same time automatically adapts to future inputs, by purging searches that are no longer popular, we can use a very simple *streaming algorithm*.

-To start, we modify our index in order to don't have just the search term, but also the frequency the term is associated with.
+To start, we modify our index in order to store not just the search term, but also the frequency the term is associated with.
 So instead of just adding `banana` we add `banana:1`, where 1 is the frequency.